|

 San Diego tide predictions

-The online chart for San Diego tides shows the predicted tidal heights under average weather conditions.
+The online chart for San Diego tides shows the expected tidal heights under average weather conditions.
 The actual sea level may be different during unusual weather conditions.
 Generally, prolonged onshore winds or a low barometric pressure produces a higher sea level than predicted.
 Conversely, offshore winds or a high barometric pressure causes a lower sea level than expected.

-Be sure to take these conditions into account when making tide-critical decisions.
-When storm surges or extreme weather conditions are approaching, be safe and sure by checking the San Diego Weather Forecast to see how it may influence the San Diego tides.
+Be sure to take these conditions into account when making San Diego tide-critical decisions.
+When storm surges or extreme weather conditions are approaching, be safe and sure by checking the San Diego Weather Forecast to see how it may influence San Diego tides.

-Tide predictions are important for fun and safety
+Knowing the tides is important for fun and safety

 There are many situations when it's important to know the exact time, height and extent of San Diego tides.
 See the chart for San Diego tides.